RetroDECK/ES-DE/THEMES-DEV.md

 * `container` - type: BOOLEAN
     - Whether the text should be placed inside a scrollable container.
 Only available for the gamelist view.
 * `containerScrollSpeed` - type: FLOAT
-    - A base speed is automatically calculated based on container and font sizes, so this property applies relative to the auto-calculated value.
+    - A base speed is automatically calculated based on the container and font sizes, so this property applies relative to the auto-calculated value.
     - Minimum value is `0.1` and maximum value is `10`
     - Default is `1`
 * `containerStartDelay` - type: FLOAT